copyleft-next/copyleft-next/README.md

 associated in any way with the past or current employer of any participant.**
 Contributors are expected and assumed to participate in their individual capacity.

-All communications with journalists shall be handled by the Copyleft-Next Marketing Committee, which does not exist yet and probably won't exist for at least another year or three.
-For the avoidance of doubt, Simon Phipps and Martin Michlmayr are not considered journalists.